nixworks/public/news/2008/05/28/index.md

 ##### Ehud Barak
 ### [ Ehud Barak, the Defense Minister of Israel and Leader of the Labor Party, calls for the resignation of the Prime Minister of Israel Ehud Olmert to step aside to face corruption allegations. ](/news/2008/05/28/ehud-barak-the-defense-minister-of-israel-and-leader-of-the-labor-party-calls-for-the-resignation-of-the-prime-minister-of-israel-ehud-ol.md)
-_Context: Defense Minister, Ehud Barak, Labor Party, Israeli Prime Minister, corruption, Ehud Olmert_
+_Context: Defense Minister, Labor Party, Ehud Barak, Ehud Olmert, Israeli Prime Minister, corruption_

 ##### Majlis of Iran
 ### [ The Majlis of Iran elects Ali Larijani as its new Speaker. ](/news/2008/05/28/the-majlis-of-iran-elects-ali-larijani-as-its-new-speaker.md)